xpack/web-jekyll/pages/core/xpm/install.md

 There are two main folders:

 - a cache folder, where all downloaded files are stored
-- a central storage folder, where the xPacks are expanded
+- a global xPacks store folder, where the xPacks are expanded

 For more details see [xpm folders]({{ site.baseurl }}/xpm/folders/).